albixhuveli/Discord-Bot/README.md

 Launch the deploy-command file with node `deploy-command.js` to load commands Then proceeed to activate the bot with `node .`

+**IN DISCORD**
-TO USE RL COMMANDS:
+ - TO USE RL COMMANDS:
-use `/rl` then add your username followed by mode options.
+  - use `/rl` then add your username followed by mode options.

-TO USE APEX COMMANDS:
+ - TO USE APEX COMMANDS:
-use `/apex` then add your username.
+  - use `/apex` then add your username.